-Widows and widowers inherit the unused proportion of their late spouse's or civil partner's nil rate band for IHT - even if they died many years ago.
+Widows and widowers inherit the unused proportion of their late spouse's or civil partner/s. late spouse's or civil partner's nil rate band for IHT - even if they died many years ago.
 This could mean that up to an extra £325,000 of the estate will be tax free.
-The residence nil rate band (see tip 25) is also inheritable, regardless of when the first spouse died.
+The residence nil rate band (see the previous tip) is also inheritable, regardless of when the first spouse died.

-£950,000 for IHT purposes.
+Mia's estate is valued at £950,000 for IHT purposes.
 The estate includes her main residence valued at £300,000, but this is bequeathed to Mia's brother, rather than to her two children (who inherit the remainder of the estate).
 Mia's husband died five years ago, without using any of his nil rate band or residence nil rate band.
 Currently, IHT of £120,000 (£300,000 at 40%) will be payable in respect of Mia's estate on her death, but if Mia changes her will so that her children inherit her main residence, the IHT payable will be reduced to nil.

 Make a Will and tell people about it.

-If you die with no surviving relatives and you haven't made a Will, the intestacy rules mean that the whole of your estate will go to the government.
+If you die with no surviving relatives and you haven't made a Will, the intestacy rules will result in the whole of your estate going to the government.
 That's 100% tax!
-If you want your relatives, friends and favourite charities (see tip 29) to benefit on your death, make a Will and ensure it can be found after you die.
+If you want your relatives, friends and favourite charities to benefit on your death, make a Will and ensure it can be found after you die.
 If you have a surviving spouse or civil partner, they may only get a portion of your estate if a Will can't be found after your death.
 The residue will then be subject to IHT at 40% to the extent that it exceeds £325,000 (up to £500,000 if the residence nil rate band is available).

-Legalise your relationship to save IHT.
+28 Legalise your relationship to save IHT.

-Being married or in a civil partnership will save IHT as your spouse/civil partner can inherit any amount from you tax free, as long as they are UK domiciled.
+Being married or in a civil partnership will save IHT as your spouse/civil partner can inherit any amount from you tax free, as long as they are long-term resident in the UK.
 This tax exemption is not available if you are not legally married to your partner.
-Your surviving spouse/civil partner can also inherit your unused nil rate band and residence nil rate band (together worth up to £500,000), which will save further IHT payable on their own death.
+Your surviving spouse/civil partner can also inherit your unused nil rate band and residence nil rate band (together worth up to £500,000), which will save further IHT on their own death.

-Cut your IHT rate by leaving gifts to charity in your Will.
+29 Cut your IHT rate by leaving gifts to charity in your Will.
 By writing your Will so that at least 10% of your net estate is left to charities, the IHT on the remainder of your taxable estate will be charged at 36% instead of 40%.
 The exact calculation of your net estate is complex, so take professional advice when drawing up or amending your Will.

 Make regular IHT-free gifts out of your annual income.
 Regular gifts out your net income are free of IHT provided the gifts don't change your normal standard of living or reduce your capital assets.
-The amounts of the gifts and/ or the recipients can be different each year.
+The amounts of the gifts and/or the recipients can be different each year.

-Example: Rebecca pays the quarterly gas and electricity bills of her niece and nephew, out of her surplus net income.
+Rebecca pays the quarterly gas and electricity bills of her niece and nephew, out of her surplus net income.
 These regular gifts are free of IHT as they do not affect Rebecca's lifestyle or eat into her capital assets.